flutterdata/data_state/README.md

 # data_state

-An practical alternative to AsyncSnapshot, with both notifier and stream APIs.
+A practical alternative to AsyncSnapshot, with both notifier and stream APIs.

 ## 👩🏾‍💻 Usage